 The need to train by oneself (Hitori Keiko) was and is an important element of the training approach.
 Inoue Sensei demonstrated this all his life and was insistent that all students adopt this philosophy to fully understand the hard work and discipline needed to understand Yuishin Kai karate and true Bujutsu.
 Words of great merit and flair have no relevance in the true arena of combat.
 One must train with perseverance and be unrelenting in the pursuit of understanding and the growth of ability and mental strength.
 Without this approach the understanding of strategy and tactics can’t be deployed or utilised to defeat your opponent.

-The Yui Shin Kai Karate system was developed around four
+The Yui Shin Kai Karate system was developed around four main influences: